HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [Register_ERD.png](modules_images/Register_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Register module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+This ERD shows the registration database structure linking new users to profiles and role assignments.
+It illustrates how user accounts are created with associated profile information and default role assignments.

 ### Feed
 ```mermaid